Field Test Mode: What it is and How To Enable it on Your Phone

 The Numbers Explained

-This numerical value is known as RSSI, which stands for Received Signal Strength Indication.
-It will generally be double or triple digits, and it will be negative.
+Decibel signal strengths will generally be double or triple digits, and it will be negative.
 Some phones don’t show a negative sign so if your phone shows just a number such as 90, the signal strength is really -90.
 The closer the number is to zero, the better the reception, so -80 is a stronger signal than -90.
-The unit of measurement of RSSI is the decibel (dB), which is a measure of the power of a signal.
-Similar to the volume of a stereo, the numerical RSSI value is really telling you exactly how “loudly” your phone I receiving the signal from your provider’s cellular network.
+The unit of measurement is the decibel (dB), which is a measure of the power of a signal.
+Similar to the volume of a stereo, the numerical value is really telling you exactly how “loudly” your phone is receiving the signal from your provider’s cellular network.

 The decibel scale is not linear – an increase of 3 dB corresponds a signal that is twice as strong while a 10 dB increase corresponds to a 10 times increase in signal strength.
 So an RSSI value of -60 is actually ten times stronger than an RSSI of -70, for example.